Frigatebird: Description

 Frigatebirds remain in the air and do not settle on the ocean.
-They produce very little oil from their uropygial glands so their feathers would become sodden if they settled on the surface.
+They produce very little oil from their uropygial glands, so their feathers would become sodden if they settled on the surface.
 In addition, with their long wings relative to body size, they would have great difficulty taking off again.

 Distribution and habitat

 Frigatebirds are found over tropical oceans, and ride warm updrafts under cumulus clouds.
 Their range coincides with availability of food such as flying fish, and with the trade winds, which provide the windy conditions that facilitate their flying.
-They are rare vagrants to temperate regions and not found in polar latitudes.
+They occur as rare vagrants to temperate regions and are not found in polar latitudes.
 Adults are generally sedentary, remaining near the islands where they breed.
 However, male frigatebirds have been recorded dispersing great distances after departing a breeding colony—one male great frigatebird relocated from Europa Island in the Mozambique Channel to the Maldives 4400 km away, and a male magnificent frigatebird flew 1400 km from French Guiana to Trinidad.
 In 2015, a magnificent frigatebird was spotted as far north as Michigan.
 Great frigatebirds marked with wing tags on Tern Island in the French Frigate Shoals were found to regularly travel the 873 km to Johnston Atoll, although one was reported in Quezon City in the Philippines.
 Genetic testing seems to indicate that the species has fidelity to their site of hatching despite their high mobility.
 Young birds may disperse far and wide, with distances of up to 6000 km recorded.